jinghuazhao/INF/rsid/README.md

 ## Known pQTLs

 Program `cvd1.sh` was used to obtain SCALLOP-CVD1 summary statistics. `pQTL.R` was used for QTL lookup.
+More recent studies were implemented separately, e.g., `AGES.sh`, `deCODE.sh`, `Fenland.sh`.

 ## Colocalization analysis